j4roman/barcode/README.md

 - *inPattern* - regular expression to test **value**s
 - *outPattern* - regular expression to test **beracode**s
 - *description* - description of algorithm
-- *actions* - list of steps or tasks to do transformation
+- *actions* - the list of steps or tasks to do transformation
 - *actions.task* - task identifier (or name, or code)
-- *actions.orderNum* - the order number of action.
+- *actions.orderNum* - the order number of action
-Actions apply in the increasing order to generate the barcode and in the decreasing order to parse it back.
+Actions apply in the increasing order to generate the barcode and in the decreasing order to parse it back
 - *actions.ind1*, *actions.ind2*, *actions.count* - *action*'s inner data
 - *actions.description* - unnecessary action description.
-Should be replaced with generated description in the future.
+Should be replaced with generated description in the future

 The response body has the same structure as request.